What is the Bristol Research Forum on Ageing?

 Ailsa Cameron - The contribution of volunteers in social care for older people: opportunities and challenges for practice.

-September 2020: Older People’s Use of Technology During Covid-19
+How Older People Used Technology During Covid-19

 Hannah Marston - Digital technologies to support older adults and services in a pandemic